 Give this delicious stir fry a try one evening for dinner this week.
 You’ll be happy you did!

-- Add 1 tablespoon ghee (or cooking fat of choice) to a cast iron skillet (or other saute pan).
+- Add 1 tablespoon cooking fat of choice (I prefer ghee or olive oil) to a large saute pan or cast iron skillet.
 Heat on medium high.

-- When the chicken is browned add another tablespoon of ghee and all other seasonings.
+- When the chicken is browned add ghee, coconut aminos, garlic, ginger, and crushed red pepper flakes.
 Stir.

-- Chop your green beans into thirds and add to the pan.
+- Chop your green beans into halves or thirds and add to the pan.
 Stir.

-- Cover and cook for 10 minutes, stirring frequently to scrape up the browned bits from the bottom of the pan.
+- Cover and cook on medium to medium low heat for 10 minutes, stirring frequently to scrape up the browned bits from the bottom of the pan.
 (Those are yummy!)

 - Chicken should be cooked through and green beans should be softened but not totally wilted.

-Made this dish?
+Made this and loved it?
 If you share it on Instagram tag me so I can check it out!